-Operational considerations

-When you operate the Web Interface, be aware of the following operational considerations:

-CAUTION.
-If the SNMP community strings are changed from the factory-default values of "public" and "private" to some other user-defined strings, the Web Interface will not operate.

-It is recommended that a maximum of four simultaneous users be connected to the instrument using the Web Interface.
+Operational considerations When you operate the Web Interface, be aware of the following operational considerations: It is recommended that a maximum of four simultaneous users be connected to the instrument using the Web Interface.
 If more users are connected, it may result in lower performance and inconsistent behavior.
 Some front panel operations may interrupt or reduce the performance of the Web Interface.
 For example, the Web server may experience temporary delays when many buttons are being pressed on the front panel.
 Levels of control.
 Use the SYSTEM CONFIG menu to configure the level of instrument control that is available from the Web Interface.
-The following levels of control are available:

-- Full control: All settings can be changed. - Read only: Settings can be viewed but not changed. - Disabled: No instrument access allowed by a Web browser.
+The following levels of control are available: Safe control: Most settings can be changed.
+Only the Channel Control system (AUTO/MANUAL mode, PRIMARY/BACKUP source, and FAULT RESET) is excluded from the Web interface.
+Extended control: All settings can be changed. • Read only: Settings can be viewed but not changed. • Disabled: No instrument access allowed by a web browser.
 Supported Web browsers.
 For best results, use Google Chrome, Mozilla Firefox, Safari, or Internet Explorer 9.0 or later when you connect to the ECO8000 Series Web Interface.